Wander Franco Player Props: Rays vs. Astros

 Wander Franco At The Plate

-- Franco has picked up a hit in 64 of 98 games this season, with multiple hits 29 times.
+- Franco has picked up a hit in 65.7% of his 99 games this season, with more than one hit in 30.3% of them.

-- Franco has had at least one RBI in 32.7% of his games this season (32 of 98), with two or more RBI 12 times (12.2%).
-He has also accounted for three or more of his team's runs in four contests.
+- Franco has an RBI in 32 of 99 games this year, with multiple RBI in 12 of them.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.